Leafwing-Studios/fop-rules/docs/rules/combat/environmental-complications.md

 ## Height Tiers

 Sometimes, cover takes the form of objects that can be climbed on, such as boulders, furniture or terraced gardens.
-When this is the case, treat these environments as having several tiers of height
+When this is the case, treat these environments as having several tiers of height.

 Creatures can safely travel up or down a height tiers (either by forced movement or by willingly spending movement) by: